 Utah ranks 21st in affordability, putting it on the lower end nationally.
 Neighboring-state benchmarks span a wide range: Idaho averages $97 per month, Arizona averages $122, and Colorado averages $146, with Utah falling between those averages.
 States within the Mountain region average from $95 in Montana to $146 in Colorado per month, with Utah clustering in the lower-middle of that spread.

-This state average is a benchmark, not a quote, as premiums can shift with industry exposure, revenue or payroll size and coverage limits.
-As a checkpoint, Utah’s average helps you see whether you’re landing near the benchmark or meaningfully above it.
-Comparing the neighbor and regional ranges can also help identify which drivers explain most of the difference in your case, especially when operations or limits push costs toward the higher end.
-A more personalized cost estimate is available through the Utah general liability insurance cost calculator below.
+The state average is a benchmark, not a quote.
+Actual premiums vary by industry exposure, revenue or payroll size and coverage limits.
+Utah's average tells you whether your number is near the benchmark or well above it.
+Comparing neighbor and regional figures helps explain most of the gap for operations or limit choices that push costs toward the higher end.